 Having an out-of-range reading

 Ask your diabetes health care provider about when you should call the clinic with an out-of-range blood glucose reading.

 When to call your health care provider

-Call if you have two or more unexplained out-of-range blood glucose level results.
+Call if you have some unexplained out-of-range blood glucose level results.

 Call your diabetes educator or dietitian with questions.
 You may only need to make some simple changes to your meal plan.

-If you have two or more out-of-range readings within one week, your health care provider may review your diet and exercise plan and may also investigate your need for insulin.
+If you have some out-of-range readings within one week, your health care provider may review your diet and exercise plan and may also investigate your need for medicine.